The Legend of the Condor Heroes (2003 TV series)

-The Legend of the Condor Heroes, also released as Legend of Eagle Shooting Hero and Legend of the Arching Hero, is a Chinese television series adapted from Louis Cha's novel The Legend of the Condor Heroes.
-It is the first instalment of a trilogy produced by Zhang Jizhong, followed by The Return of the Condor Heroes (2006) and The Heaven Sword and Dragon Saber (2009).
+The Legend of the Condor Heroes, also known as Legend of Eagle Shooting Hero and Legend of the Arching Hero, is a Chinese wuxia television series adapted from the novel The Legend of the Condor Heroes by Jin Yong.
+It is the first instalment of a trilogy produced by Zhang Jizhong, followed by The Return of the Condor Heroes (2006), and The Heaven Sword and Dragon Saber (2009).
 It was first broadcast on CCTV in China in 2003.